Australia's house prices surge

-House prices in the country's eight major cities dropped slightly by 0.27% during the year to end-Q2 2018 (-2.3% inflation-adjusted), in sharp contrast with the y-o-y rise of 11.1% a year earlier, based on figures from the Australian Bureau of Statistics (ABS).
-It was the first quarter of y-o-y house price decline and the biggest drop since data became available in Q1 2002.
+House prices in the country's eight major cities fell by 7.7% during the year to Q1 2019 (-8.92% inflation-adjusted), in sharp contrast with the y-o-y rise of 2.2% a year earlier, based on figures from the Australian Bureau of Statistics (ABS).
+It was the fourth consecutive quarter of y-o-y house price decline and the biggest drop since data became available in Q1 2002.

 Quarter-on-quarter, house prices were up by 2% (1.6% inflation-adjusted) in Q1 2020.